yaikobzeray/dev-journal/activity_log.md

 Configured Kubernetes liveness and readiness probes for all services.
 No more traffic to crash-looping pods.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 16 May 2024 — Entry 4

+Used Intersection Observer API for lazy-loading images.
+Native browser API — no library needed.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*